wazuh/wazuh-documentation/source/installation-guide/index.rst

 Upgrade instructions
 ^^^^^^^^^^^^^^^^^^^^

-To upgrade any of the Wazuh components you need to check the :ref:`Upgrade guide <upgrade_guide>`​.
+To upgrade any of the Wazuh components you need to check the​ :ref:`Upgrade guide <upgrade_guide>`.

 Wazuh agent deployment